About SPMH - an overview

 In 1988, Jean Reis, Joyce Van Wye and others decided that, because of the age of the structure and its meaning to everyone in Cincinnati, Music Hall needed its own volunteer group, an organization of individuals who would insure that history would not be lost to progress.

 The Society for the Preservation of Music Hall (SPMH) was founded to ''provide ongoing financial and volunteer support toward maintaining and improving the Music Hall facilities, internally and externally".
+The following individuals were founding members of SPMH:

 Through private and public donations, the group started work immediately.
 New carpeting was installed on all floors; new house draperies graced the auditorium's stage, and the restrooms and adjoining areas were spruced up with paint and wallcoverings.